BGU-CS-VIL/BASS/README.md

 This is the official code for our ICCV 2019 paper, ["Bayesian Adaptive Superpixel Segmentation"](https://www.cs.bgu.ac.il/~orenfr/BASS/Uziel_ICCV_2019.pdf) , co-authored by Roy Uziel, Meitar Ronen, and Oren Freifeld.

-You can run the code using GPU/CPU.
+You can run the code using either GPU or CPU.

+Remmark: we are currently working on an even faster GPU implementation.

 # Installation